picimako/drupal-paragraph-context/README.md

 | >>>@ PADDING_MODIFIER | left:50px                             |  <- Modifier with configuration
 ```

-There is support for root-level configuration by defining the component as `<` but it considered valid only in the first
+There is support for root-level configuration by defining the component as `<` but it is considered valid only in the first
 data row of the table.

 There is also support for configurations to be defined in multiple table rows, in that case only the first occurrence